Skip to content

 Collects: Action Comics #850, #852-854; Superman #659-675, #712; Superman Annual #13; New Year’s Evil #1

-You can continue and finish reading Superman / Batman Omnibus Vol. 1 here where The Man of Steel and the Dark Knight face two of their greatest challenges.
+During this period, Superman continues to team up with Batman, and you can then read the second part of the Superman / Batman Omnibus Vol. 1, where The Man of Steel and the Dark Knight face two of their greatest challenges.
+Also available in:

 Final Crisis – Using the soul-destroying Anti-Life Equation, Darkseid is remaking the heroes, villains, and everyday people of Earth in his dark image … and destroying the very fabric of reality itself in the process.
 Now superheroes from around the world—and across the Multiverse—must make a last, desperate stand against the forces of Anti-Life.
 Will Earth endure?
 And when the Crisis reaches its climax, who will make the ultimate sacrifice?
 The full reading order is here.